heiseaxy/Hyperspace/README.md

 * Check out their [official documentation](https://docs.hyperbolic.xyz) for more details.

 ## Features
-- Contains a list of 100 unique questions on diverse topics.
+- Contains a list of 150 unique questions on diverse topics.
 - Randomly selects and asks questions without repetition.
 - Integrates with the Hyperbolic Labs API to fetch answers.
-- Adds random delays (1-2 minutes) between questions to simulate natural pacing.
+- Adds random delays (1-10 seconds) between questions to simulate natural pacing.
 - Built with Python and the `requests` library.

 ## Prerequisites